 Meanwhile, the long-term homeless youth and families at the camp agree that with around-the-clock security and a strong sense of community, Matagarup feels like home.
 "I like it here, it's safe, there's always someone walking around on security taking care of the place," said Danny, who moved to the camp in December after 14 years on the street.
 "I find here I stay out of trouble.
 If you're having a bad day, there's always someone to have a chat and lift you back up, lift up your spirits."

-Over the last year, a range of individuals and organisations, including the First Nations Homelessness Project, have galvanised the support offered by camp elders by finding housing for its occupants or providing work.
+Over the last year, a range of individuals and organizations, including the First Nations Homelessness Project, have galvanized the support offered by camp elders by finding housing for its occupants or providing work.
 But leaders remain wary of attempts to stymie this progress and dismantle the camp, particularly after taking the City of Perth to court in January over goods confiscated or damaged in last year's raids.
-After an ongoing struggle for their property, fears of further confrontations on the island were realised this week.
+After an ongoing struggle for their property, fears of further confrontations on the island were realized this week.

 For elders like Bella Bropho, the members of Matagarup camp—including its many homeless occupants—have a right to stay on Heirisson Island, a registered site under the Aboriginal Heritage Act and a symbol of her people's history.
 "We've made a stand on this site, because it's a sacred site, a birthing site," she said.
 "People get frightened, they take off, but they come back.
 There's nowhere else to go."